-Public comment on the updated map and ordinance is already being solicited through a display at the Civic Center and through information posted on the City website.
-It is intended that the map and ordinance be introduced at a public hearing before the Planning Commission.
-A Citywide notice will be utilized to notice the public hearing.
+Public comment on the updated map and ordinance has already been solicited through a display at the Civic Center and through information posted on the City website.
+A City-wide notice has been utilized to notice the public hearing.
 Any suggested revisions or rectifications will be noted and considered at the public hearing, and subsequent site-specific review will occur as necessary.
+The Members of the Planning Commission were asked to retain their copies of the current and proposed Regulated Woodland Map at the most recent meeting.
+If any member would like a new copy, please contact the Community Development Department.

-The Planning Commission is asked to set a public hearing for the regular meeting on December 10, 2008.
-After the public hearing and any subsequent revisions to the documents, the Planning Commission will be asked to support adoption of the documents to the City Council.
+The Planning Commission is asked to hold the public hearing on December 10, 2008.
+After the public hearing, the Planning Commission will be asked to support adoption of the documents to the City Council.
 Once the map and ordinance have been formally adopted, they will be made available in hard copy form and on the City of Novi website.

-C: Clay Pearson, City Manager Pam Antil, Assistant City Manager Steve Rumple, Community Development Director Tom Schultz, City Attorney
+C: Clay Pearson, City Manager

+Pam Antil, Assistant City Manager

+Steve Rumple, Community Development Director

+Tom Schultz, City Attorney